cmenkemeller/movie_db_showcase/README.md

     - Using Swagger for API documentation
 3. Create data classes based on responses
     - Using Freezed for to/from json and equality generation
+4. Create api client using Dio, Retrofit
+    - Provide client to project using flutter_bloc package's RepositoryProvider
+    - Use environmental variables for api key access, passed in at runtime